0livier/PHP-RFC-Extend-Internal-Error-Handling-Function/README.txt

 This RFC does not suggest a language change, so a 50%+1 majority is required for passage.

 ===== Patches and tests =====
-The patch is under creation.
+The patch is under creation by Patrick Allaert and Olivier Garcia

 ===== Implementation =====
 After the project is implemented, this section should contain: